Oil prices mixed ahead of U.S. crude stocks data

 “I still hold a constructive outlook short-term,” he added.

 The Energy Information Administration’s weekly oil inventories report is due at 1030 EDT (1430 GMT) on Wednesday.
+[EIA/S]

 “Even if the EIA were to confirm the API crude oil number this afternoon, the momentum off a single number can easily fade as the economy is front and center for global markets right now,” said Harry Tchilinguirian, global oil strategist at BNP Paribas.